 - Diamond: I – VI

-That’s how the ranking system works in Halo Infinite.
-While there is a free and premium version of the battle pass, luckily, the passes do not expire, and you can continue to work your way through the tiers.
-There’s also an upcoming Halo Infinite Fracture Tenrai event to earn a new armour.
+That’s how the Halo Infinite ranks work, but while they’re just for bragging rights, there is also a free and premium version of the battle pass available that unlocks new cosmetic items for your Spartan.
+Even if you’re starting the game at the end of a season, these battle passes do not expire, and you can continue to work your way through the tiers when future Halo Infinite multiplayer seasons launch.